-We welcome the opportunity to discuss a substantial change in your family’s status since filing the FAFSA and PROFILE.
+We welcome the opportunity to discuss a substantial change in your family’s status since filing the FAFSA and CSS Profile.
 Such circumstances include separation/divorce, loss of income, high medical and/or dental expenses (not covered by insurance), or a catastrophic expense.

 If you or your family experience a significant financial change (such as those listed above), you must submit a Change in Circumstances Form and documentation of the situation.
 This documentation should be addressed to your financial aid counselor.

 Student Financial Services will review the submitted documentation and make a determination if there can be a recalculation of your original EFC (Estimated Family Contribution).
 If there is a recalculation that results in a decrease in your EFC, additional aid will be considered for you based on a funds available basis.